feriahmad/k8s-kubeadm-ansible/README.md

    journalctl -xeu kubelet
    ```

-### Repository Information
+### Installation Method

-This playbook uses the traditional Kubernetes repository from `https://apt.kubernetes.io/` with the `kubernetes-xenial` distribution.
-This repository is compatible with Ubuntu 22.04 systems and provides access to Kubernetes 1.30.0 packages.
+This playbook installs Kubernetes components (kubelet, kubeadm, kubectl) directly from the official Google Cloud Storage bucket instead of using apt repositories.
+This approach avoids potential repository compatibility issues with Ubuntu 22.04 and ensures you get the exact version specified.

 ## License